unixorn/aws-lambda-list/Readme.md

 * [iron-io/lambda](https://github.com/iron-io/lambda) - A set of tools, tests and libraries to convert Amazon AWS Lambda functions into Docker images that can run on any computer or cloud provider.
 * [lambda-packager](https://github.com/lorenzoh/lambda-packager) - Uses the amazonlinux Docker image to build Python packages for AWS Lambda.
 * [lambda-packages](https://github.com/Miserlou/lambda-packages) - Various popular python libraries, pre-compiled to be compatible with AWS Lambda.
 The best way to use these packages is with [Zappa](https://github.com/Miserlou/Zappa), which will automatically install the right packages during deployment, and do a million other useful things [https://blog.zappa.io](https://blog.zappa.io).
+* [lambda-tdd](https://github.com/simlu/lambda-tdd) - A testing framework for AWS Lambda functions.
+Useful for integration testing as you can examine how your lambda function executes for certain input and specific environment variables.
+Tries to model the cloud execution as closely as possible
 * [lambda-tester](https://github.com/vandium-io/lambda-tester) - Helper for unit testing AWS Lambda functions using Node.js
 * [lambdaSH](https://github.com/alestic/lambdash) - Run shell commands inside AWS Lambda environment
 * [lambdaWrap](https://github.com/Cimpress-MCP/LambdaWrap) - Ruby gem to simplify deployment of AWS Lambda based web services.